Terms & Conditions

 Terms and Conditions

-1.1 The prices quoted excludes VAT (unless otherwise stated).
+1.1 The prices quoted include VAT (unless otherwise stated).
 VAT will be charged at the rate applying at the time of delivery.

 1.2 The price quoted includes delivery of your goods to your premises.